 - 3. IFRS 4.2.
-An entity shall apply this IFRS to: - (a) insurance contracts (including reinsurance contracts) that it issues and reinsurance contracts that it holds. - 4.
+An entity shall apply this IFRS - (a) insurance contracts (including Ninsurance contracts) that it issues and reinsurance contracts that it holds. - 4.
 IFRS 4.4.
-An entity shall not apply this IFRS to: - (f) direct insurance contracts that the entity holds (i.e., direct insurance contracts in which the entity is the policyholder).
-However, a cedant shall apply this IFRS to reinsurance contracts that it holds. - 5.
+An entity shall not pply the IFRS to: - (f) direct insurance contracts that the entity holds (i.e., direct insurance contracts in which the entity is the policy iden).
+However, a cedant shall apply this IFRS to reinsurance contracts the it holds - 5.
 IFRS 4.6.
-A reinsurance contract is a type of insurance contract.
+A rein water contract is a type of insurance contract.
 Accordingly, all references in this IFRS to insurance contracts also apply to reinsurance contracts. - 6.
 IFRS 4.11.
 The following is an example of a case when an insurer's accounting policies do not require it to recognise all obligations arising from a deposit component.
 A cedant receives compensation for losses from a reinsurer, but the contract obliges the cedant to repay the compensation in future years.
 That obligation arises from a deposit component.
 If the cedant's accounting policies would otherwise permit it to recognise the compensation as income without recognising the resulting obligation, unbundling is required.